sista-ai/ai-assistant-react/README.md

   <VuicButton buttonColors={colors} />
 ```

-## Customizing Voice
+### Customizing Voice

-To customize the voice of the AI assistant, go to the [Admin Panel](https://admin.sista.ai/applications) and select your voice from the application settinga.
+To personalize the AI assistant's voice, visit the [Admin Panel](https://admin.sista.ai/applications) and choose your preferred voice in the application settings.

 ---